raffber/wasp/README.rst

    that are already simple.
 As your project grows more complex, so does your build process. wasp tries to keep up with the increased complexity by providing few, but powerful tools to simplify your build process.
-   Since wasp is not limited to a specific set of technologies, it scales with your project.
+   Since wasp is not limited to a specific set of technologies, it scales with your project and the number of technologies you use.

  * No magic happens: Everything is explicit.
 What you write happens, nothing more and nothing less!
 For example, this means that no automatic scanning of file system access is performed to determine task dependencies and that task sources and targets must be defined.
-Of course, there are abstractions which make default choices for you.
+Of course, there are abstractions and conventions which make default choices for you.

 wasp is for you if....